 These actions are fairly simple and straightforward.
 Nevertheless, they are executed in distinct ways in different coffee devices.
 A function can often be met in different ways.
 The choice for or against an option is based on the benefit it brings to the user, compared to the its cost.

-What's important for the user?
+What’s important for the user?
 What price is he or she prepared to pay for this?
-The answer to these questions depends both on the individual user and the occasion.
+The answer to these questions depends both on the individual user and the occasion and can be found through value engineering.

 On one side, you have the electric coffee maker.
 It’s highly automatic: the user puts in cold water and ground coffee in a paper filter.
 The coffee maker heats up the water autonomously.
 The machine fills up the jug and even keeps it hot for the user.
 It is very suitable for people who prefer to drink large quantities of mild coffee over an extended period of time.
 An electric coffee maker is designed to be permanently installed in the kitchen.
 It comes with a distinctive noise.